argonne-lcf/AIaccelerators-SC22-tutorial/cerebras/readme.md

 ## On Boarding

-Follow steps 1 and 2 on [ALCF AI Testbed User Guide]("https://www.alcf.anl.gov/support-center/get-started") to request an account.
+See [ALCF AI Testbed User Guide](https://www.alcf.anl.gov/support-center/get-started) to request an account and additional information.

 ## System View